nanorc - GNU nano’s configuration file

 flipexecute

-Toggles between inserting a file and executing a command.
+Switches from inserting a file to executing a command.

 flippipe